 There was much debate about whether the move to Mercedes was a good decision or not in advance of the season, although Mercedes find of form during the season and McLaren’s lack of success showed that Lewis seemed to have made a good decision.
 He scored a single win in the 2013 season, at Hungary, and stayed with the team for the 2014 season.
 That has been, however, a much more successful year for Lewis.
 Mercedes enjoyed having a significantly superior car to their rivals, and Hamilton and Rosberg turned this in to a number of pole positions and wins.
 The season started with Lewis on pole and Nico winning in Australia, and racing was close between them in the early part of the season.
 Nico seemed to have the advantage in the mid season, before Lewis sprinted ahead to a championship victory in Abu Dhabi, and in what became a reversal of their fates in Australia, Nico ended up with pole eleven times out of the nineteen races, with Lewis finishing with eleven wins.
 This season sets up a series of records for Lewis; as the British driver with the most number of Formula One wins, as only the fourth British driver to win multiple F1 World Driver Championships, and only the second Englishman to accomplish that feat.

 2015 saw Lewis stay at Mercedes alongside Nico, and after his impressive 2014 season, 2015 was just as impressive, seeing him taking his third World Drivers’ Championship.
 The two remained team mates through 2016, although it was a more frustrating season for Lewis, with a series of technical issues, and the end of the year saw Nico being crowned World Champion.
-With the unexpected retirement of the world champion, Lewis is partnered with Valtteri Bottas for 2017.
+With the unexpected retirement of the world champion, Lewis was partnered with Valtteri Bottas for 2017, the year that saw him take his fourth championship.
+Hamilton and Bottas remain at Mercedes for 2018.

 There is a list of my various galleries of Formula One drivers here.